-Not only are these old-school ab movements not very dynamic, but more importantly, all the stress they put on the spine can cause injury, says certified personal trainer James Laurita.
+These old-school ab movements aren't too dynamic and, more importantly, they place stress on the spine, which can cause injury, says certified personal trainer James Laurita.
 Here's why: During a sit-up or crunch, your spine compresses, which can put pressure on the discs between your vertebrae and lead to lower back pain and neck strain.

 Plus, they aren't very functional.
 "At no time in our lives does a singular abdominal muscle fire without demanding the recruitment of the rest of the system, so why would we approach training it in that way?" says Joanie Johnson, certified personal trainer and postnatal corrective exercise specialist.
 The most effective ab exercises address your entire core from the diaphragm to the pelvic floor, Johnson says.